Is Google Analytics Legal in Austria? Cookie Consent, the GA Ban, and Your Alternatives

 After the DSB's ruling, 34% of Austrian websites removed Google Analytics, according to a study by Dataprovider.com that tracked 167,963 Austrian websites.
 That's a significant migration, but it means 66% stayed.

 Those who stayed face the same data problem that plagues every cookie-dependent analytics tool in Europe.
-Research from CookieYes (2026) found that fewer than 25% of European users accept analytics cookies when given a fair choice.
+Research from CookieYes (2026) found that fewer than 25% of users in countries like Germany and France accept cookies on compliant banners.
 The eTracker benchmark study found an average of 60% visit data loss with a legally compliant banner design.
 And noyb's own research found that only 3% of users actually want to consent when dark patterns are removed.

 Austria's cookie placement rate is 52% (percentage of websites displaying cookie consent banners), higher than Germany's 43%.
 But the consent rates tell the real story: most Austrian visitors click "Reject All" when given a fair choice.